evanspa/pe-fp-app/README.md

 [pe-* Clojure library suite](#pe--clojure-library-suite).
-In addition to using the pe-* library suite, it leverages [pe-fp-rest](https://github.com/evanspa/pe-fp-rest), which implements the underlying fuel purchase-specific resources of the REST API.  pe-fp-rest is built on top of [pe-fp-core](https://github.com/evanspa/pe-fp-core), which implements the core logic, model and data access functionality of the REST application.
+In addition to using the pe-* library suite, it leverages [pe-fp-rest](https://github.com/evanspa/pe-fp-rest), which implements the underlying gas purchase-specific resources of the REST API.  pe-fp-rest is built on top of [pe-fp-core](https://github.com/evanspa/pe-fp-core), which implements the core logic, model and data access functionality of the REST application.
 These tiers are illustrated in the